Noakhali riots: Noakhali on the eve of Partition

 On 13 May 1947, William Barret, the Divisional Commissioner of the Chittagong Division, submitted a top secret report to P. D. Martyn, the Additional Secretary to the Department of Home, Government of Bengal detailing the persecution of the Hindus.
 He reported that groups of Muslims sometimes searched Hindus and took belongings which caught their fancy.
-In some cases the Hindus had their daily shopping snatched away.
+In some cases, the Hindus had their daily shopping snatched away.
 Coconuts and betel nuts were forcefully taken from Hindu homesteads.
 Cattle were stolen.
 Corrugated iron sheets and timber were taken.
 Paddy plants were uprooted from Hindu-owned land.
 Efforts were made to close down Hindu-owned cinemas.
-Demands were made that the Muslims should have 50% of the loom licenses, even though the vast majority of weavers were Hindus belonging to the Yogi caste.
+Demands were made that the Muslims should have 50% of the loom licenses although the vast majority of weavers were Hindus belonging to the Yogi caste.
 Efforts were made to rid the marketplaces of Hindu merchants and shopkeepers.
-Hindus who had rebuilt their houses were told to leave the district.
+Hindus who had rebuilt their homes were told to leave the district.
 Hindu complainants at the police station were threatened by Muslims and compelled to agree to their cases being compromised.
 Hindus were openly addressed as malauns and kafirs.
 It was reported on 13 May that a Hindu woman of Dharmapur village had been rescued while being abducted by Muslims.
 On 16 May abduction was unsuccessfully attempted on two Hindu women.

 Repercussions in Bihar and United Provinces

 As a reaction to the Noakhali riots, riots rocked Bihar towards the end of 1946.
 Severe violence broke out in Chhapra and Saran district between 25 and 28 October.
-Between 30 October and 7 November, mass communal massacres in Bihar brought Partition closer to inevitability.
-Very soon Patna, Munger and Bhagalpur also became the sites of serious turbulence.
-Begun as a reprisal for the Noakhali riot, this rioting was difficult for authorities to deal with because it was spread out over a large area of scattered villages, and the number of casualties was impossible to establish accurately: "According to a subsequent statement in the British Parliament, the death-toll amounted to 5,000.
-The Statesman's estimate was between 7,500 and 10,000; the Congress party admitted to 2,000; Mr. Jinnah [the head of the Muslim League] claimed about 300."
+Patna, Munger and Bhagalpur also became the sites of serious turbulence.
+"According to a subsequent statement in the British Parliament, the death toll amounted to 5,000.
+The Statesman's estimate was between 7,500 and 10,000; the Congress party admitted to 2,000; Mr. Jinnah [the head of the Muslim League] claimed about 30000."
 However, by 3 November, the official estimate put the number of deaths at only 445.

-Writing in 1950, Francis Tuker, who at the time of the violence was General Officer Commanding-in-Chief, Eastern Command, India, put the Muslim death toll between 7,000 and 8,000.
+Writing in 1950, Francis Tuker, who at the time of the violence was General Officer Commanding-in-Chief, Eastern Command, India, estimated the Muslim death toll to be between 7,000 and 8,000.
 Severe rioting also took place in Garhmukteshwar in United Provinces, where a massacre occurred in November 1946 in which "Hindu pilgrims, at the annual religious fair, set upon and exterminated Muslims, not only on the festival grounds but in the adjacent town" while the police did little or nothing; the deaths were estimated at between 1,000 and 2,000.